iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 3 reviews"/>
 </p>

+> None<br> :date: __2021-01-22 22:34:21__

+> An ok app but my husband and I both tested positive on the same day.
+The following day, we each received a text to say we'd been in close contact with someone who had tested positive.
+Given we live in the same house ...<br> :date: __2021-01-20 18:16:11__

 > Nice if there was a log of when it was working and when instead of praying that a notification comes up if you've been exposed.<br> :date: __2021-01-13 18:32:20__